Chief Executive Officer

 Sharmla founded the South Africa office for Duke CE in 2007 and grew it into the preeminent custom executive education provider on the continent.
 Prior to joining Duke CE, she was Head of Human Capital Development at Nedbank for over 19 years, where she focused on building the next-generation leadership pipeline.
-She is currently a board trustee for the AVI Group of black shares scheme, Chairperson of the BCG Development Trust, a member of the Advisory Board the Thabo Mbeki African School for Public and International Affairs (TM-SCHOOL) at the University of South Africa, and a member of the Aspen Global Leadership Network.
+She is a former board trustee for the AVI Group of black shares scheme and Chairperson of the BCG Development Trust, and currently a member of the Advisory Board the Thabo Mbeki African School for Public and International Affairs (TM-SCHOOL) at the University of South Africa, and a member of the Aspen Global Leadership Network.
 As part of an Aspen fellowship programme, she implemented the Women Leading Africa Board Programme building Pan-African bench strength for women serving on board positions for Africa.